Mycheaux/DB-conv/docs/readme.md

 # Solution 1: Directly run this Github repo

 ## Environment Set up:
 We currently provide both CPU and GPU (NVIDIA) support.
-The app is tested on a Mac M1 CPU environment and Linux GPU cluster.
+The app is tested on a Mac M1 CPU environment and a Linux GPU cluster.
-If you are on Windows and find errors due to the path due to `/` vs \' you may try the following fix:You can create a batch script that automatically translates paths with / into \ before passing them to tools that require backslashes.
+If you are on Windows and find errors due to the path due to `/` vs \', you may try the following fix: You can create a batch script that automatically translates paths with / into \ before passing them to tools that require backslashes.
 For example:
 ```
 @echo off